robinelting/iwo-milestone5/README.md

 This file is compliant with the principles of reproducibility which means that any other user will be able to exactly reproduce the results that I received.

 ## Results
-The result of this shell script is that the article "de" occures 212 times in the Dutch Wikipedia Page of the Rijksuniversiteit Groningen.
+The result of this shell script is that the article "de" occurs 212 times in the Dutch Wikipedia Page of the Rijksuniversiteit Groningen.